AndrewLao/StudySapphire/README.md

 # StudySapphire
 CMPE 195 Senior Design Project

-By default the frontend runs on port 3000 while the backend runs on port 3001
+By default the frontend runs on port 3000 while the backend runs on port 3001.

+Both must be on in order to run the application.

 ## To run frontend: